Members of a new international coalition to phase out fossil fuel subsidies stand at a COP 28 press conference.

 A significant part of global fossil fuel subsidies are tied up in the tax-free status of international aviation and shipping fuel.
 This puts alternative forms of transport (such as trains where such options exist) at a disadvantage and slows down the adoption of sustainable fuel alternatives.
 These global industries require both domestic and global solutions, which COFFIS members can work together to achieve.

 The coalition was launched at COP 28 by a Ministerial Statement.
-Member countries include Antigua and Barbuda, Austria, Belgium, Canada, Costa Rica, Denmark, Finland, France, Ireland, Luxembourg, Spain, the Netherlands, and Switzerland.
+Member countries include Antigua and Barbuda, Austria, Belgium, Canada, Colombia, Costa Rica, Denmark, Finland, France, Ireland, Luxembourg, the Netherlands, New Zealand, Spain, Switzerland, and the United Kingdom.

 Read the Joint Statement